fermmm/group-date/README.md

 npm run test:watch
 ```

-Format the code with Prettier:
+Format the code with Prettier (required for commits):

 ```
 npm run format